OWASP/www-chapter-colorado-springs/index.md

 ---

-OWASP Colorado Springs
+Welcome!
 -----------------

-Welcome to the Home Page of the Colorado Springs Chapter of OWASP!
+Welcome to the OWASP Colorado Springs Chapter!
 We are re-starting the chapter under the aegis of the chapter re-activation program.
-We are actively looking for more co-leaders, speakers, and to help decide the direction of the chapter.
+We are actively looking for more co-leaders, speakers, and to help decide the direction of the chapter, including social activities and get togethers once the COVID status drops from "Very High" to something a bit safer.

 ### Where do we meet?